davkean/audio-switcher/README.md

 ![ScreenShot](resources/AudioSwitcher.png)

 ## How do I install this thing?
 Currently, there is no installer or binary that you can run or download.
 You'll need to build the project yourself.

-Open the solution in Visual Studio 2013, build and then run `AudioSwitcher.exe` from the bin directory.
+Run `build.ps1` then run `AudioSwitcher.exe` from the bin directory.

 ## FAQ
 #### How do I hide microphones or unplugged devices?